rasmus-kirk/halo/documents/thesis/06-plonk/05-spec.md

 A *specification*[^spec-benefit] defines the config of the protocol.
 This includes marking columns as private or enabling it for copy constraints.
 In the previous section on arithmetize, we omitted $s:\Spec$ in $\AState$ leaving $W, \WireType, \Ops$ implicit for $W_s, \WireType_s, \Ops_s$.
 We will keep the spec instance $s$ implicit beyond this section as well.

-[^spec-benefit]: With spec as a data structure, it is dynamic can be extended whilst arithmetizing.
+[^spec-benefit]: With spec as a data structure, it is dynamic and can be extended whilst arithmetizing.

 $$